webduniyawithkeshav/todo_backend/README.md

 - `API_URL` — URL for the API ingestion source
 - `API_KEY` — API key for the API source (kept secret via environment variable)

+## Airflow (optional)

+There is a placeholder Airflow DAG in `dags/example_etl_dag.py` that calls the project's `run_full_etl()` function via a PythonOperator.
+To use it:

+1. Deploy this repository's `dags/` directory to an Airflow instance (for example, use the official Apache Airflow Docker images and mount this `dags/` directory into the container).
+2. Ensure Airflow's Python environment can import this repository (e.g. mount the project code into the worker or install it as a package).
+3. Enable the DAG named `example_etl_dag` in the Airflow UI.
+The DAG runs hourly by default and invokes the ETL runner.

+This DAG is intentionally minimal — it's a starting point to integrate Airflow as the scheduler for the ETL.
+If you'd like, I can add a docker-compose profile that brings up a local Airflow instance wired to the same Postgres database and with the DAG pre-mounted.

 CSV input file (for CSV ingestion) should be mounted or placed at `./data/input.csv` or set `CSV_PATH` to a different path.

 Design notes